skjdfhkskjds/basic-blockchain/README.md

 # basic-blockchain
-This is a simple blockchain model which uses SHA256 encryption to create hashes for blocks and transactions.
+This is a simple blockchain model written in JavaScript which uses SHA256 encryption to create hashes for blocks and transactions.

 The blockchain module contains three classes: Transaction, Block, and Blockchain.
 These classes are used to define the structure and functionality of the blockchain.